-Only holders of record of PAS common stock at the close of business on January 4, 2010, the record date, are entitled to notice of, and to vote at, the special meeting and any adjournment or postponement of the special meeting.
-On the record date, 124,783,132 shares of PAS common stock were issued and outstanding and entitled to vote at the special meeting, held by 7,833 holders of record.
-On the record date, PepsiCo and its subsidiaries beneficially owned 54,004,000 shares of PAS common stock, representing approximately 43.3% of the outstanding PAS common stock entitled to vote at the special meeting.
+Only holders of record of PAS common stock at the close of business on [-], 2009, the record date, are entitled to notice of, and to vote at, the special meeting and any adjournment or postponement of the special meeting.
+On the record date, [-] shares of PAS common stock were issued and outstanding and entitled to vote at the special meeting, held by [-] holders of record.
+On the record date, PepsiCo and its subsidiaries owned 54,004,000 shares of PAS common stock, representing approximately [-]% of the outstanding PAS common stock entitled to vote at the special meeting.